What is a mandala, purposes and how to make a mandala

 The material required to make a mandala is as follows:

-• A compass or objects of round shape, having different dimensions to draw circles
+• A compass or objects of round shape, having different dimensions, to draw circles

 • A ruler